Pentewan: Village and harbour

 The village and its harbour date back to medieval times, when Pentewan was mainly a fishing community, with some stone-quarrying, tin-streaming, and agriculture.
 Leland, writing in 1549, referred briefly to 'Pentowan' as "a sandy bay witherto fischer bootes repair for socour".
 Between 1818 and 1826, local land- and quarry owner Sir Christopher Hawkins substantially rebuilt the harbour, partly to improve the existing pilchard-fishery and partly to turn the village into a major china clay port.
 At its peak, Pentewan shipped a third of Cornwall's china clay, but continual problems with silting (caused by tin and clay mining) and the rise of the rival ports of Charlestown and Par Docks meant that Pentewan's status as a port lasted for little more than a century.
 The last trading ship left in 1940.
 After that, the harbour entrance gradually silted up, though it was still possible for small boats to enter the harbour in the 1960s.
 Now, although the water-filled basin remains, Pentewan harbour is entirely cut off from the sea.

 Tramway and railway

 In 1829, Sir Christopher Hawkins made further improvements by linking the harbour to St Austell by means of a horse-drawn tramway that hauled china clay from the quarries on St Austell moor and tin from the Polgooth mines for shipment from Pentewan.
 Coal was shipped in and transported to the mines and (later) to the St Austell gasworks.
 In 1874, the engineer John Barraclough Fell replaced the tramway with a narrow gauge railway.
 This operated until 1918, when the rails and locomotives were requisitioned by the War Office.
 The Pentewan Railway was almost entirely a mineral line, but did occasionally transport passengers on special excursions.
-A Sunday school outing was described by A.L.
-Rowse in his memories of a Cornish childhood.
+A Sunday school outing was described by A. L. Rowse in his memoir A Cornish Childhood.
 Part of the old railway line, from London Apprentice to Pentewan, is now a footpath and cycle path.